kael-shipman/ts-api-client/packages/ts-api-client-plumbing/README.md

 > code in this repo is just copy-pasted from that repo.
 >

+>
+> **SECOND WARNING**
+>
+> Even in its final form, this code will be somewhat difficult to understand it is a plumbing
+> package, meaning that it is intended to be a low- to mid-level abstraction, and is intended to
+> be used to compose higher-level abstractions.
+>
+> I'll attempt to include documentation in each module about what it's role is and how it's
+> intended to be used to build a bigger, easier to use system.
+>

 This library is more of a plumbing library than an end-user library.
 It provides abstractions for defining "fluent" query builders for HTTP, SQL and other datasources.

 It focuses exclusively on "filter" queries, i.e., HTTP "GET" and SQL "SELECT".
-It is intended to be immediately useful in other systems like data backends and HTTP clients.
+It is intended to be immediately useful in other systems like data backends and HTTP clients and is NOT intended to be used directly by end-users.

 ## Usage